TAXIIProject/taxiiproject.github.io/releases/1.0/index.md

 This page provides information on TAXII 1.0.
 All information about the version is included in this centralized location.
 Join the [TAXII Community](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cti) to participate in the next version of TAXII.

+Please note that there is a [newer version of TAXII](/releases/current/)

 ## Specifications
 #### TAXII Overview, Version 1.0 [[PDF](TAXII_Overview.pdf)]
 An overview document that defines the primary concepts of TAXII, as well as the organization of TAXII component documents.